spotlightpa/poor-richard/content/support/_index.md

 ## Use Your Donor-Advised Fund

 Recommend a gift via your donor-advised fund.
-Please direct it to The Lenfest Institute for Journalism Special Asset Fund of The Philadelphia Foundation, tax ID number 04-3731829, and be sure to mention that the gift is for Spotlight PA in the paperwork.
+Please direct it to Spotlight PA, tax ID number 92-0577182.

 ## Donate Shares of Stock